mhibatallah/RNNWavefunctions/README.md

 - systemsize or systemsize_x/y: system dimensions.
 - Parameters of the Hamiltonian.
 - num_units: Number of memory units of the RNN cell.
-- num_layers: Number of layers of the RNN cell.
+- num_layers: Number of layers of the RNN cell (We do not support it for 2DRNNs yet).
 - num_samples: Number of samples (Batch size) used for training.
 - Seed: to get reproducible results.